 FAQs

-I have three children, ages 4 month old, 5 & 8 year olds.
+I have two children, ages 5 & 8 year olds.
 What is available for that span of ages?

 We offer some great options for a range of ages!
 Preschoolers seem to be the most successful with violin or piano lessons.
 For older elementary age students, the options expand to include voice, piano, guitar, drums, violin, viola and even cello.
 Pre-teens and teenagers can also study voice or double bass.